diyscif/diyscif/scif-thesis.md

 waves out of the SCIF and eliminate all benefits gained from a carefully designed double-shell system.
 In order to treat air ducts and vents it is necessary to insert some type of silencer.
-These can be reflection mufflers, wall mufflers or active noise cancelling systems.
-Reflection mufflers work eclusively through reflection.
+These can be reflection mufflers, wall mufflers or active noise canceling systems.
+Reflection mufflers work exclusively through reflection.
 Cross-section changes, branch-offs and inserted chambers reflect sound waves internally and decrease their energy.
 Wall mufflers work through absorption _and_ reflection.
 Absorbant wall lining or slim absorbant channels are used to reflect sound waves internally.
 Additionally, these sound waves lose energy into the mufflers absorbant surfaces.
 [@moeser2009, pp. 285-328]

-Active noise cancelling systems produce anti-sound, amplitude inverted sound waves, to cancel out sound.
+Active noise canceling systems produce anti-sound, amplitude inverted sound waves, to cancel out sound.
 They are limited in frequency range and aereal effectivity.
-Large levels of sound reduction require very high replication accuracy in the secondary, cancelling field. [@moeser2009, pp. 405-427] Because of their complexity and relative novelty they are not the go-to solution for air vent treatment.
+Large levels of sound reduction require very high replication accuracy in the secondary, canceling field. [@moeser2009, pp. 405-427] Because of their complexity and relative novelty they are not the go-to solution for air vent treatment.

-Reflection and wall muflers either achieve high attenuation performance in narrow bands or moderate attenuation in wider bands.
-Knowing the frequency range of the sound to be cancelled is essential for optimizing the mufflers.
+Reflection and wall mufflers either achieve high attenuation performance in narrow bands or moderate attenuation in wider bands.
+Knowing the frequency range of the sound to be canceled is essential for optimizing the mufflers.
 Specialized air vent mufflers for the human voice, called cross-talk sound attenuators, are readily available on the market.
 They achieve relatively high performance values around the frequency spectrum of the human voice and come in a box shape optimized for installation inside drywall.
-An off-the-shelf product from German manufacturer SHAKO KG, the cross-talk sound attenuator box AUDIX®, achieves a weighted sound reduction index of $R_w$ 38 dB at 508 mm length and 300 mm height.
-Normalised sound reduction $D_{n,e}$ at the male fundamental frequency 125 Hz is 54 dB. [@schako]
+An off-the-shelf product from German manufacturer SCHAKO KG, the cross-talk sound attenuator box AUDIX®, achieves a weighted sound reduction index of $R_w$ 38 dB at 508 mm length and 300 mm height.
+Normalized sound reduction $D_{n,e}$ at the male fundamental frequency 125 Hz is 54 dB. [@schako]

 ![SCHAKO Cross-talk Sound Attenuator Box AUDIX® - Installation